Next Church Service Sunday April 6, 2025 Lent 5

 C: (copy) Thanks give to God.

-The Gospel lesson is from Matthew chapter 3.
+The Gospel lesson is from Luke chapter 20.

 C: (copy) Glory to You, O Lord.